13 Days in Nepal from AU$10,588

 Tatopani & Marpha

-It's been ten years since Ewen Bell first started guiding trips to Nepal.
-His favourite season is winter when the air is cool and dry in the mountains, giving clear views of snow-capped mountains.
+It's been thirteen years since Ewen and Shellie first started guiding trips to Nepal.
+Their favourite season is winter when the air is cool and dry in the mountains, giving clear views of snow-capped mountains.

 Not much at all.
 All meals, permits and ground transport are covered already.
 If you're not buying much in the way of souvenirs then $20 for a sim card and maybe another $50 for drinks should cover the basics.
 We also provide a more detailed "Pre-Departure Pack" when you book in the tour.